GianMan89/uncertainty-aware-ship-classification/README.md

 **"Adaptive Uncertainty Quantification for Maritime Classification under Cloud Cover in Satellite Imagery"**

-(Submitted to AI4SD Workshop at ECAI 2025, currently under review.)
+*AI in Security and Defense (AI4SD) Workshop @ ECAI 2025*

 ## Overview

 Reliable maritime vessel classification from satellite imagery is essential for tasks such as naval intelligence, search-and-rescue operations, and maritime security.
 However, the accuracy of traditional classifiers deteriorates significantly under meteorological conditions like clouds, haze, and fog.

-This repository introduces **WAVES (Weather-Aware Visual Estimation with Sets)**, a novel conformal prediction-based framework that dynamically adjusts classification uncertainty based on image quality, particularly cloud coverage.
-WAVES produces adaptive prediction sets that become narrower for clear images and wider for cloud-covered images, providing statistically valid uncertainty quantification.
+This repository introduces **WAVES (Weather-Aware Visual Estimation with Sets)**, a conformal prediction-based framework that adapts uncertainty to **image quality** (cloud coverage).
+In practice, WAVES calibrates classifier probabilities by quality (quality-aware **temperature scaling** on a validation split) and then applies a **single global conformal threshold** on a calibration split.
+The result are adaptive prediction sets that remain narrow for clear images and widen under cloud cover, while retaining split-conformal marginal coverage.

 ## Repository Structure